OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 Further Resources
 =================

-We are excited to announce the release of the first iteration of the Implementer Toolkit on the OpenLMIS website.
+We are excited to announce the release of the first iteration of the Implementer Toolkit on the `OpenLMIS website <http://openlmis.org/>`_.
 Learn more about the `OpenLMIS Community <http://openlmis.org/about/community/>`_ and how to get involved!